Hi, I’m Livia!

 7 Fun Facts About Me

-#1 – I just finished writing my PhD dissertation about goddesses in Roman epic.
+#1 – I wrote my PhD dissertation about goddesses in Roman epic.
 Diana and Minerva are my favorites!

-#2 – I’ve been learning Latin since I was 7.
-Thanks for getting me started, Mom!
+#2 – I was homeschooled from first grade up until university.
+Thanks for getting me on the right path, Mom!

-#3 – I know four ancient languages: Latin, Ancient Greek, Sumerian, and Akkadian.
+#3 – I have studied four ancient languages: Latin, Ancient Greek, Sumerian, and Akkadian.
 Latin and Ancient Greek are my job, and Sumerian and Akkadian are just cool – I mean, ancient Mesopotamia is amazing, right?

 #4 – I speak four modern languages: English, Spanish, Russian, and Polish.
 Since my husband is Peruvian, my life is pretty bilingual.
 We like switching back and forth between English and Spanish and confusing everyone.

-#5 – I love teaching, and in my 5 years at Harvard I have taught Latin and Ancient Greek as well as thematic courses.
-I just finished teaching a course on ancient epic and gender.
-SO much fun!
+#5 – I love teaching, and in my 6 years at Harvard I taught Latin and Ancient Greek as well as thematic courses.
+At Kenyon College I continued the trend with more Latin classes plus a course on women and power in the Roman Empire, and at Wellesley I enjoyed teaching Latin and classical mythology.

 #6 – I’m a philologist (a language and literature specialist), but material culture also fascinates me.
 I have excavated at Gabii in Italy and Sardis in Turkey.
 You can read all about my Sardis experience here.